-Contributing data to LADDER helps build the database to include more participants as well as unique variables, which combined with other data sources, can amplify and add to existing knowledge of these rare conditions.
+Researchers can contribute data to LADDER and help build the database to include more participants as well as unique variables, which combined with other data sources, can amplify and add to existing knowledge of these rare conditions.
 Advantages to researchers to including their data in LADDER include:

 - A secure, HIPPA compliant location for long-term storage of data

 - A unique log-in to the LADDER portal for on-demand access to their data

 - Potential to add historical variables from other data sources to enhance the ability to answer targeted research questions